collective/volto-hydra/README.md

 Additionally your frontend can
 - determine which types of text format (node) appear on the quanta toolbar when editing rich text, including adding custom formats ([TODO](https://github.com/collective/volto-hydra/issues/109))
 - add a callback of ```onBlockFieldChange``` to rerender just the editable fields more quickly while editing (TODO)

+Note Hydra.js knows about the schema of your blocks and based on the field name will determine what what to make your html editable.

 #### Inline media uploading ([TODO](https://github.com/collective/volto-hydra/issues/36))